openprocurement/openprocurement.auctions.swiftsure/docs/source/standard/auction.rst

 :description:
   string, multilingual, optional

-  Additional information that has to be noted from the Organizator’s point.
+  Additional information that has to be noted from the Organizer point.

-  Originates from `lot.auctions.bankAccount.description`
+  Originates from `lots.auctions.bankAccount.description`

 :bankName:
   string, required

   Name of the bank.
-  Originates from `lot.auctions.bankAccount.bankName`
+  Originates from `lots.auctions.bankAccount.bankName`

 :accountIdentification:
   Array of :ref:`classification`, required